SabinaBeisembayevakz/disaster-response_MLclassificator/README.md

-# disaster-response

-Installations
+# Installations

 The code should run with no issues using Python versions 3.*.

-Libraries used:
-pandas
-numpy
-nltk
-flask
-plotly
-json
-sklearn
-sys
-re
-pickle
-sqlalchemy
+Download libraries by executing in your shell: pip install -r requirements.txt

-About project
+# About project

 We used disaster messages to build ML model that classifies messages to specific categories in real time.
 Web app shows the result of the codes.
 The screenshots of web app provided below.

-File Descriptions
+# File Descriptions

 - app
 | - template